mattermost/mattermost-handbook/operations/operations/publishing/publishing-guidelines/documentation-style-guide.md

 ### Name-value groups

+Use a name-value group instead of a hand-created list.

+A name-value group is typically a group of terms and their corresponding definitions, but can also be questions and answers, topics and values, or other name-value groups.
+In HTML output, a name-value group is represented as a definition list.

+Preferred
+  Total Users
+    The total number of active accounts created on your system.
+Excludes inactive accounts.
+  Total Teams
+    The total number of teams created on your system.

+Avoid
+  **Total Users:** The total number of active accounts created on your system.
+Excludes inactive accounts.

+  **Total Teams:**  The total number of teams created on your system.

 To create a name-value group such as a definition list, type the term on a line by itself.
 On the next line, indent the definition.

 ```